Virginia Lee Block: Early life

 Block was born in New Jersey on July 4, 1902.
 Raised in Montclair, New Jersey, she graduated from Montclair High School and earned an undergraduate degree from the New Jersey College for Women.
 She attended Stanford University and Columbia University in the early 1920s.

 Career

 Following her graduation, Block was placed at the head of a Child Guidance Clinic in Seattle, Washington.
 When she worked at the Child Guidance Clinic, Block also served as a special consultant at the University of Washington for students enrolled in the Counseling and Guidance Training Institute.

 During this time, Block also contributed as a member of the Soroptimist organization, a club which focuses on empowering women.

 Scholarly contributions and notable works

-Block has contributed to many published works, including books such as Student questionnaire, with manual of directions and Kefauver-Hand guidance tests and inventories, and journal articles such as "Conflicts of adolescents with their mothers" and "Can we vitalize English?"
+Block contributed to many published works, including books such as Student questionnaire, with manual of directions and Kefauver-Hand guidance tests and inventories, and journal articles such as "Conflicts of adolescents with their mothers" and "Can we vitalize English?"
 Each of these contributed to the fields of adolescent, child, and education psychology.